cloudfoundry-community/stembuild-concourse/README.md

 As a best practice, try to follow this pattern:
 1. Update the base stemcell VM on patch tuesday.
-1. Once all updates are finished, shutdown and Clone the base VM.
-Name the clone to reflect the stembuild version, ie: 2019.3.41.
+1. Once all updates are finished, shutdown and clone the base VM.
+Name the clone to reflect the stembuild version that will be used, ie: 2019.3.41.
-1. When the new minor version of the cli is released, start* this pipeline to create the stemcell.
+1. When the new minor version of stembuild is released, start* this pipeline to create the stemcell.

 Details about monthly stemcell upgrade can be found in the [creating vsphere stemcell with stembuild](https://docs.pivotal.io/pivotalcf/2-6/windows/create-vsphere-stemcell-automatically.html#upgrade-stemcell) documentation.